hongdangdoan/hongdangdoan.github.io/_posts/2021-3-10-How-To-Use-Nmap.md

 use nmap.
 ## 1. Determine The Active Hosts:
 First you should know netmask of the target system.
-If you in you are in target's network, see in formation of network in your system.
+If you in you are in target's network, see information of network in your system.
 ```
 ifconfig
 ```